ccameron2/PingTracker/README.md

 ## License

-PingTracer is released under the MIT License
+PingTracker is released under the MIT License

 ---